 - Safer living environment

-Cost-conscious first-time homebuyers can also save money while living in a condo or townhome when comparing the costs living in a single-family home.
+There are ongoing financial advantages associated with these housing options, too.
+Cost-conscious first-time homebuyers can save money while living in a condo or townhome when comparing the costs living in a single-family home.
 A combination of shared renovation and maintenance cost with lower utility bills make life in a condo or townhome easy and affordable for buyers who do not want – or financially can’t – shoulder the full burden of managing the upkeep associated with a single-family home.

 “There is also a sense of community present in condo communities that is not always present in other communities,” says Rodney Fentress, a real estate professional at Keller Williams.
 These communities have intangible benefits in addition to the money they save homebuyers.
 Townhomes foster a close-knit sense of belonging and safety thanks to shared amenities — and the idea that your neighbors are your friends who have your back when you go on vacation.

 “Everyone likes privacy, but most want to feel like they are close to help, action (the buzz of downtowns), and work.
 Condos often provide this feeling,” says Evans.
 Buying a condo or townhome as your first home allows you to live in your ideal location while saving money and becoming part of a secure, caring community.